jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 Some desktop environments need more system resources (like GNOME) while some use fewer system resources (like Xfce, MATE etc).

-I want to set up the Chromebook's environment to support the lightweight GUI of Xubuntu, that being the [Xfce Desktop Environment][12].
-I also want to setup the Chromebook with [Virtual Network Computing (VNC)][21].
-I want to remote desktop into Linux so I can take full advantage of the desktop GUI menu system.
-There are in fact [many remote desktop software packages][32] available to choose from, but only small number seem to have any following in the Linux world, and VNC is the de-facto remote desktop protocol for Linux.

 There are numerous ways to install a GUI on Ubuntu 20.04.
 One of the easiest ways is with a tool called `tasksel`, which streamlines the process for us by automatically installing the correct